CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 end
 ```

-Alternatively, we can use MKL backend via [MKL.jl](https://github.com/JuliaLinearAlgebra/MKL.jl) as linear algebra backend.
+Alternatively, we can use the MKL backend via [MKL.jl](https://github.com/JuliaLinearAlgebra/MKL.jl) as a linear algebra backend.
-MKL is often faster than OpenBLAS when using multiple threads on Intel CPUs such as those on Puhti.
+MKL is often faster than OpenBLAS when using multiple threads on Intel CPUs, such as those on Puhti.
-We can set MKL thread count as follows.
+We can set the MKL thread count as follows.

 ```bash
 export MKL_NUM_THREADS=$JULIA_CPU_THREADS